SocialCareData/data-exchange-standard/README.md

 - Constrained variant of [$match](https://hl7.org/fhir/operation-patient-match.html) operation.
 - Extends query with "reason" (legislation/purpose URI).
-- Binary response: YES (+contact details for further info) or NO.
+- Binary response: YES (with contact details for further info) or NO.

 ## Roadmap